Hilltop Steak House: Restaurant under Giuffrida

 In 1961, Giuffrida, a 43 year old butcher from Lawrence, Massachusetts, purchased a small bar on busy Route 1 in Saugus for $7,000 and converted it into a 125-seat steakhouse.
 The restaurant soon drew large crowds, which required an expansion to 400 seats.
 A third expansion later brought the restaurant's capacity up to 1,500 seats.
 Giuffrida also added a butcher shop to the rear of the restaurant.
-The Hilltop was known for its decorations outside including a 68-foot-high neon cactus and plastic cows.
+The Hilltop was known for its decorations outside including a 68-foot-high neon cactus and full-sized plastic cows.
 The Boston Globe’s Anthony Spinazzola described the Hilltop's interior decor as "old ranch modern with wooden Indians, stone fireplaces, buffalo heads, Victorian lighting fixtures, plastic flowers and color that runs to expected browns and reds".
 The restaurant featured five dining rooms and a cocktail lounge named after Wild West cities (Dodge City, Kansas City, Sioux City, Carson City, Santa Fe, and Virginia City).
 Until the 1990s the restaurant did not take reservations or accept credit cards.

 In the 1970s, the Campbell Soup Company attempted to create a chain of Hilltop-like restaurants and hired Giuffrida as a consultant.
 The business, known as the Hanover Trail Steak House, was unsuccessful.

 In 1977, the Hilltop grossed $11 million in sales, which was described by Spinazzola as "probably the largest gross sales in a restaurant in the world”.
 In 1985 it grossed $24.2 million from 2.35 million diners, which placed it at the top of Restaurants & Institutions‘s list of highest-volume restaurants.
 Hilltop again topped Restaurants & Institutions’s list for 1986 with an estimated $26.9 million in sales.
 The New York Times described the Hilltop as "America's largest restaurant, both in number of customers served and sales volume" in 1987.
 At that time, the Hilltop served nearly 2.4 million customers annually, three times the volume of the nation's second-largest restaurant, Tavern on the Green in Manhattan.
 That year they exceeded $27 million gross.
 In 1988, it produced an estimated $31.5 million in sales and was again cited by Restaurants & Institutions as the largest-grossing restaurant in the United States.
 In June 1989 the Hilltop projected $25 million in sales for that year.
 In 1990, the Hilltop again topped Restaurants & Institutions’ list of top-grossing restaurants with an estimated $27.3 million in sales.
 In 1991, Tavern on the Green replaced the Hilltop as the highest grossing independent restaurant in the United States.